lesialin/CarND-PID-Control-Project/README.md

 }
 ```

 After PID parameters optimized by Twiddle function, the PID parameters would be set in PID control initialization.
-These would be main.cpp 37  to  46 line
+These would be main.cpp 58  to  68 line

+The final gain from the twiddle function would be Kp = 0.09, Ki = 0.04, Kd = 1.1.
+You can find the final parameters with log as program running.

 ```
   if (!pid.is_twiddle) {

     //PID parameters from twiddlw function
     std::cout << "tiwddle PID:" << std::endl;
     std::cout << "Kp = " << pid.Kp << std::endl;
     std::cout << "Ki = " << pid.Ki << std::endl;
     std::cout << "Kd = " << pid.Kd << std::endl;
+    //the final gain by twiddle would be:
+    // Kp = 0.09, Ki = 0.04, Kd = 1.1
     pid.Init(pid.Kp, pid.Ki, pid.Kd);
   }
 ```

 In the simulation, the optimization parameters are {Kp,Ki,Kd} = {0.05, 0.061, 3.1} from Twiddle algorithm.